Kunal-Pere/Deploying_Python_Application-With-Docker/README.md

    git clone <repository_URL>

-5) ### now we make one app.py file and requirements.txt file for sample Python program that uses Flask to create a web application.
+5) ### Now we make one app.py file and requirements.txt file for sample Python program that uses Flask to create a web application.
 We'll also create a Dockerfile to containerize this application:

    sudo nano app.py